 Eliminating the egg in this recipe also makes this cookie vegan.
 Today, more and more people are leaning towards a plant-based or even flexitarian diet due to the health benefits (2).
 Overall, the benefits are tremendous and may add years to your life.

-Here, I subsitute eggs with ground flaxseed.
+In this vegan pumpkin oatmeal cookie recipe, I substitute eggs with ground flaxseed.
 However, there are other egg substitutes you can use to replace eggs when baking.
-Click the link in this sentence to skip to the egg substitute list and learn which other food items you can use in place of eggs.
+See my egg substitute list below and learn which other food items you can use in place of eggs.

 Reduced CVD Risk